gemc/home/_examples/optical/cherenkov.md

 Modify `cherenkov.yaml` as needed, in particular to add particles, control the number of threads, or change the output.
-Because this example uses `flux` digitization for optical photons, `recordZeroEdep` must be set to `true`.
+Because this example uses %%flux%% digitization for optical photons, %%recordZeroEdep%% must be set to %%true%%.
-Optical photons deposit zero energy, and the `flux` digitization does not record zero-energy hits by default.
+Optical photons deposit zero energy, and the %%flux%% digitization does not record zero-energy hits by default.

 <br/>

 ### Variations

-Within the YAML file, the variation is set to `CO2`.
-You can replace it with `default` or `C4F10` to change the material.
+Within the YAML file, the variation is set to %%CO2%%.
+You can replace it with %%default%% or %%C4F10%% to change the material.
 For example:

 ```yaml